BlockABC/web_auth_server/README.md

 > `IUser` is only a simple example, feel free to modify it to what you want.

-### Step 3，register Strategy in nestjs
+### Step 3，register Strategy in [Nest]

-Nestjs requires all dependent modules to be registered statically in advance for runtime management through the IOC container, so here we need to register the `controller` and `strategy` created by `strategyFactory` in `src/auth/auth.module.ts` :
+[Nest] requires all dependent modules to be registered statically in advance for runtime management through the IOC container, so here we need to register the `controller` and `strategy` created by `strategyFactory` in `src/auth/auth.module.ts` :

 ```typescript
 import { MiddlewareConsumer, Module } from '@nestjs/common'